Tubridy

 There have been several legends involving Tiobraide over the years.

 As a small child, I remember hearing that Thomas Tubridy had to flee Ireland to escape the authorities.
-When he immigrated, the Great Famine had started in Ireland due to the potato blight that swept Europe at that time and England’s heavy hand economic policies.
-The story goes something like ‘he had to swim from the shore to a boat in order to escape getting caught.’
+When he immigrated, the Great Famine had started in Ireland due to the potato blight that swept Europe at that time and England’s heavy-handed economic policies.
+The story goes like this, ‘he had to swim from the shore to a boat to escape getting caught.’
 I may have inserted ‘swam to the boat with a broken arm’ to impress my friends.
 Regardless, it was a tough time, and I’m sure glad he got out!

 Descendants of Thomas Tubridy

 My Father started doing genealogy work on the Tubridy-Horton family in the 1990s after retiring from a career as a bonafide rocket scientist.
-So he did a good job with the early internet and had a lot of the pictures I have of the family.
+So he did an excellent job with the early internet and had many of the pictures I have of the family.
 I recently picked this up and was amazed at how much is online now with Ancestry.com and other sites.
 This is what I have learned…

 Thomas Tubridy 1819-1873